Pre-Employment Physical Exam Requirements

 Physical Ability Tests

-Some parts of a physical ability test can include muscular tension and power, endurance, cardiovascular health, flexibility, balance, and mental fortitude under physical strain.
+A physical ability test can include muscular tension and power, endurance, cardiovascular health, flexibility, balance, and mental fortitude under physical strain.